mapbox/osmpbf-tutorial/README.md

 This is because we don't need a fieldwire byte after every varint.
 We already know that a varint ends at the byte without an MSB of zero.
 Which means we can start the next varint immediately after the first with no byte in between them to tell us what we already know.

 The first varint stores the size of all our of numbers as a single payload, followed by a whole bunch of varints with nothing in between them.
-We know when we've reached the each new varint when we end one with an MSB of 0.
-We'll know we're done processing all of the varints when we reach the end of the payload bytes.
+We know when we've reached each new varint when we reach the end of one with an MSB of 0.
+We'll know we're done processing all of the varints when we reach the end of the alotted payload bytes.

 `[packed = true]` is the way we can specify that this is what we want.